SEKOIA-IO/documentation/docs/operation_center/data_collection/ingestion_methods/rsyslog.md

 ## Overview

-Many technologies or agents allows the forwarding of their logs using the syslog protocol (RFC 5426).
+Many technologies or agents allow the forwarding of their logs using the syslog protocol (RFC 5426).

 We recommend to centralise them on a dedicated server: Rsyslog.